Are you Collecting or Collecting Dust?

 I love true confessions.
 That’s why I feel the need to admit, I love stuff!
-Over the years, I have collected much (what can I say, I have an addictive personality) but there are some guidelines I follow to keep my finds looking more like a collection and less like dust collectors.
+Over the years, I have collected a lot of stuff.
+What can I say, I have an addictive personality.
+But there are some guidelines I follow to keep my finds looking more like a collection and less like dust collectors.

 Buy what you love

 First (and I cannot say this enough cause some people just don’t listen and you know who you are), buy what you LOVE!
 If you see something that makes your heart sing, buy it.
 Who wants to waste time staring at stuff they aren’t passionate about?
 So buy what makes you happy, cause life is short and you can’t take it with you so you should just enjoy it now.
 And yes, if you LOVE it, you will find a place for it.
 Soon you might have three of something and that is what I call ‘the beginning to a collection’.
 You probably are a collector right now and don’t even know it.